DJATOM/x265-aMod/doc/reST/cli.rst

 	Default 1.0.
 	**Range of values:** 0.0 to 3.0

-.. option:: --sbrc --no-sbrc
+.. option:: --sbrc, --no-sbrc

-	To enable and disable segment based rate control.Segment duration depends on the keyframe interval specified.If unspecified,default keyframe interval will be used.
+	To enable and disable segment based rate control.
+Segment duration depends on the keyframe interval specified.
+If unspecified,default keyframe interval will be used.
-	Default: disabled.
+	Default: disabled. **Experimental Feature**

 .. option:: --hevc-aq